Annabella Lwin: RCA Records

 When Bow Wow Wow moved to RCA Records, controversy followed them over to their new label.
 The album cover of their debut studio album, See Jungle!
 See Jungle!
 Go Join Your Gang Yeah, City All Over!
 Go Ape Crazy!
 (1981) depicted the band recreating Édouard Manet's Le Déjeuner sur l'herbe (1863), with a then fourteen-year-old Lwin posing nude.
 Photographed by Andy Earl, the cover caused outrage that led to an investigation by Scotland Yard, instigated by Lwin's mother.
 Undeterred, the band used the same photo on the cover of their follow-up extended play (EP) The Last of the Mohicans (1982), and the sleeve of the "Go Wild in the Country" single.
 This picture is now part of the National Portrait Gallery collection.

 Another nude photo of Lwin was used for the cover of I Want Candy less than a year later.
-The title track, a cover of the Strangeloves' 1965 hit originally on The Last of the Mohicans.
-The single reached No. 9 in the UK Singles Charts in June 1982.
+The title track, a cover of the Strangeloves' 1965 hit, was originally on The Last of the Mohicans.
+The single reached No. 9 in the UK singles chart in June 1982.

 At the behest of Ashman, Lwin began writing for Bow Wow Wow's follow up, When the Going Gets Tough, the Tough Get Going.
 When the Going Gets Tough, the Tough Get Going contained the hit "Do You Wanna Hold Me?", which received heavy rotation on MTV.

 During a hiatus following an intense US tour, Lwin was suddenly fired from the band in September 1983.
 She found out about her firing by reading it in NME.